apache/beam/website/www/site/content/en/contribute/_index.md

 1. Make sure you can build and run tests

-    Run the entire set of tests with:

-       $ ./gradlew check

-   You can limit testing to a particular module.
+   Since Beam is a large project, usually, you will want to limit testing to the particular module you are working on.
 Gradle will build just the necessary things to run those tests.
 For example:

        $ ./gradlew -p sdks/go check
        $ ./gradlew -p sdks/java/io/cassandra check